MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/openapi-spec.md

 ---
-title: 'How to use Azure AI Agent service with OpenAPI Specified Tools'
+title: 'How to use Azure AI Agent Service with OpenAPI Specified Tools'
 titleSuffix: Azure OpenAI
 description: Learn how to use Azure AI Agents with OpenAPI Specified Tools.
 services: cognitive-services